Guide to Microbiology Careers

-According to data collected by O*NET, jobs for postsecondary biological sciences teachers are expected to grow 15 percent by 2026, adding some 6,000 jobs.
+According to data collected by BLS (2022) for all postsecondary teachers, jobs in this field are expected to grow 12 percent by 2031, adding some 159,400 jobs.
 Salary figures vary widely based upon whether one is teaching at a junior college, state university, or private university.
-Data from the BLS puts the average salary for postsecondary biological sciences teachers at $78,240 per year, with the top 10 percent earning $162,470 per year.
+Data from the BLS puts the average salary for 47,690 postsecondary biological sciences teachers at $98,710 per year.
+The percentiles for wages are:

 Those who wish to teach microbiology at the postsecondary level typically need a PhD to do so.

-- The PhD in microbiology and immunology program at Georgetown University is designed to prepare students for a career in research and academia.
+The PhD in microbiology and immunology program at Georgetown University is designed to prepare students for research and academia careers.
 An emphasis is placed on the relationship of microorganisms to disease.
-Students work with a program advisor to determine their specific curriculum, complete with laboratory rotations and final thesis.
+Students work with a program advisor to determine their specific curriculum, complete with laboratory rotations and a final thesis.
 The program consists of a minimum of 34 credits and is accredited by the Middle States Commission on Higher Education.

 Microbiology research associates assist in planning and conducting studies on microorganisms present in various substances, often in the aid of safe and effective industrial production.
-They may be employed by pharmaceutical companies, agricultural companies, or industrial manufacturers.
+Pharmaceutical companies, agricultural companies, or industrial manufacturers may employ them.
 Some of their key responsibilities include microbial culture preparation, determining viable cell counts, and carrying out microbial challenge tests.

 Jobs and Pay

-There is no reliable data on job figures specifically for microbiology research associates, but according to the BLS, jobs for biological technicians (a closely related field) are expected to grow 10 percent between 2016 and 2026.
-According to Indeed, an employment data firm, the average salary for research associates is just under $50,000 per year (2019).
+There is no reliable data on job figures specifically for microbiology research associates.
+According to the BLS (2022), jobs for biological technicians (a closely related field) are expected to grow 9 percent between 2021 and 2031.
+The 76,150 biological technicians in the US earn $51,770 per year on average.
+The percentiles for wages are:

-Most microbiology research associates have a bachelor’s degree in microbiology, in addition to laboratory experience.
+Most microbiology research associates have a bachelor’s degree in microbiology and laboratory experience.
 Here is a sample program:

 - The University of Florida has a hybrid bachelor’s in microbiology and cell science that gives students a strong background in basic science while also preparing them for future study if they wish to pursue it.
-Students have the option of research in areas like molecular genetics, cell biology, immunology, parasitology, virology, pathogenesis, and bioinformatics.
+Students can research in areas like molecular genetics, cell biology, immunology, parasitology, virology, pathogenesis, and bioinformatics.
 Online courses are supplemented by two in-person labs taught in accelerated five-day cycles.
-This is a degree completion program which requires applicants to have completed 60 credits of general education at an accredited institution.
+This degree completion program requires applicants to complete 60 credits of general education at an accredited institution.
 The school itself is accredited by the Southern Association of Colleges and Schools (SACS) Commission on Colleges.

-Microbiology technicians work in laboratories and assist microbiologists in the detection of bacteria and other microorganisms present in various substances.
+Microbiology technicians work in laboratories and assist microbiologists in detecting bacteria and other microorganisms present in various substances.
 Under the direction of microbiologists, they perform tests, analyze results, and maintain and operate sophisticated laboratory equipment.
 In smaller laboratories, the type of tests may range widely, while in larger laboratories, tests (and the technicians they employ) may be more specialized.

 Jobs and Pay

-The need for medical technicians of all kinds is expected to grow 13 percent between 2016 and 2026—a rate that’s nearly double the national average—creating over 42,000 new jobs.
-According to the BLS, the average salary for medical, clinical, and laboratory technicians is $51,770 per year, with the top 10 percent earning just under $80,000 per year.
+The need for clinical laboratory technologists and technicians of all kinds is expected to grow 7 percent between 2021 and 2031—a rate that’s on par with the national average—creating over 21,800 new jobs.
+According to the BLS, the average salary for the US for 318,780 clinical laboratory technologists and technicians is $56,910 per year.
+The percentiles for wages are:

 An associate’s degree is the minimum requirement for employment, with some laboratories preferring a bachelor’s degree instead.
 Other employers request their technicians be certified through the American Society for Clinical Pathology, which provides the MLT credential, and reward those who are certified with higher starting salaries.
 Here are two programs to prepare for this career:

 - Columbus State Community College offers hybrid AAS in medical laboratory technology that prepares students to sit for the ASCP’s MLT certification.
 Courses in several life sciences, including microbiology, are covered in the five-semester program.
-The lectures are delivered in an online format, while the laboratories are conducted at the school’s laboratories in Columbus, Ohio.
-The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The lectures are online, while the laboratories are conducted at the school’s laboratories in Columbus, Ohio.
+The National Accrediting Agency accredits the program for Clinical Laboratory Sciences (NAACLS).

 - SUNY Broome offers a hybrid AAS for clinical laboratory technicians that may be completed in as few as four semesters.
 The program mainly focuses on chemistry and life sciences fundamentals, but also includes courses in microbiology and a diagnostic microbiology laboratory.
 At the end of their studies, all students complete 360 hours of clinical training in hospital laboratories affiliated with SUNY.
 While many of the courses may be taken online, the school does require its students to live within the immediate geographic area.
-The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The National Accrediting Agency accredits the program for Clinical Laboratory Sciences (NAACLS).